Definition of Equity Swaps

 Some of the advantages are given below:

-- Exposure to the stock exchange: It provides exposure to the equity index or the stock exchange without having to purchase the stock.
+- Exposure to the stock exchange: It provides exposure to the equity index or the stock exchange without purchasing the stock.

 - Hedge equity risk exposure: Equity swaps are useful to hedge equity swaps exposure as the investor can use them to forgo short-term negative returns.

-- No transaction costs: An investor enjoys the benefit of no transaction costs by entering into equity swaps.
+- No transaction costs: An investor benefits from no transaction costs by entering into equity swaps.

-- Exposure to a wider range of securities: An equity swap enables investors’ exposure towards the wider range of securities which are not easily available for them.
+- Exposure to a wider range of securities: An equity swap enables investors’ exposure to a wider range of uneasily available securities.

 Disadvantages